Day 1 Setup Tasks - Zoom Phone at U-M

 6. If satisfied with the recording, click Add.

-NOTE: In order to use the Record by Computer function, your browser will need to have permissions to your microphone.
+NOTE: In order to use the Record by Computer function, your browser will need to have permission to your microphone.
 See instructions for Mac and Windows.
 In some cases, you may also need specific browser permissions for Google ChromeFirefox, or other browsers.

 Upload